 - Safeguarding, Health and safety and Wellbeing

 - Resources and Finance

 The Members protect the Charitable and Educational objectives, including the Ethos of the Trust.
 They take part in annual and extraordinary general meetings and appoint the Directors to the TKAT Board.
-The Enfield Learning Trust Members are: Tom Sheldon, Andrew Nicolas and Paul Morall.
+The ELT Partnership Trust Members are: Tom Sheldon, Andrew Nicolas and Paul Morall.

 Statutory policies adopted by the Trust Board are reviewed on a rolling cycle.

 - In partnership with the Executive team and the Headteachers, Trustees ensure that the culture of each school reflects the vision, ethos and direction of ELT Partnership described in its vision and values statement.

 - Be Included:” The ethos for the ELT Partnership is strongly rooted in improving life chances of all pupils, where they can give and receive respect and have a strong sense of identity, well-being, worth and achievement.
 Our aspiration is that all pupils will develop the skills and attitudes necessary to prepare them for life now and in the future.

 - The ELT Partnership development plan is informed by an annual self evaluation of the Trust by Trustees, LEC members and staff.

 Accountability for the educational performance of each school is delegated to the Executive team who are also responsible for promoting and monitoring standards of safeguarding and ensuring high quality professional development and staff wellbeing.
 The Executive team consists of the Chief Executive Officer, Deputy Chief Executive Officer/Chief Finance Officer, Chief Standards Officer and Chief Operations officer.